rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

   alignment][framinginner]
 - [Model splintering: out-of-distribution behavior][splintering]
 - [Reward splintering: model splintering on reward][rewardsplintering] (really utility)

+If you'd like to read the [late 2021 MIRI conversions][miriconv] (and haven't read them yet), my weakly suggested reading order is:
+- This post
+- [Zvi's gears level analysis of AGI intervention][zvigears]
+- The conversions themselves

+(Of course, this reflects my biases.)

 # 3 Assumptions and focuses